Prostate Cancer Foundation's Women in Science Forum Discussion - Himisha Beltran, Lorelei Mucci, Karen Knudsen, and Amina Zoubeidi

 Himisha Beltran, MD, Associate Professor of Medicine, Department of Medical Oncology, Dana-Farber Cancer Institute and Harvard Medical School

-Lorelei Mucci, MPH, ScD, Associate Professor of Epidemiology, Department of Epidemiology, Director of the Cancer Epidemiology and Cancer Prevention Program within the Department of Epidemiology, Harvard T.H.
+Lorelei Mucci, MPH, ScD, Professor of Epidemiology and Director of the Cancer Epidemiology and Cancer Prevention Program within the Department of Epidemiology at the Harvard T.H.
 Chan School of Public Health (HSPH).
 In addition, Dr. Mucci is the Leader of the Cancer Epidemiology Program at the Dana-Farber/Harvard Cancer Center.

 Karen Knudsen, Ph.D., Enterprise Director, vice president/president-elect of the Association of American Cancer Institutes’ (AACI) board of directors, National Cancer Institute (NCI)-designated Sidney Kimmel Cancer Center– Jefferson Health (SKCC)